vari-bbc/bbcRNA/README.md

 The BbcSE class extends SummarizedExperiment.
 Additional features
 include:

-  - An aln\_rates slot to hold alignment metrics for samples.
+  - An aln\_rates slot to hold a matrix containing alignment metrics for samples.
-  - The first two elements of the metadata slots store:
-    1.  list of edgeR objects
-        1. DGEList (must be first element)
-        2. DGEGLM / DGEExact / DGELRT
-    2.  list of DESeq2 objecrs
-        1. DESeqDataSet (must be first element)
-        2. DESeqResults
+  - An edger slot for storing DGEList and edgeR result objects
+  - A deseq2 slot for storing DESeqDataSet and DESeqResults

 <!-- end list -->